-The company works with micro and macro influencers who show off Sephora’s products on a range of skin tones and hair colours to reach diverse audiences on these channels.
-Nearly half of beauty shoppers admit social media played a role in their purchase, making 20% of make-up buyers seek products they’ve seen on video tutorials, while 16% buy from brands that have collaborated with their favourite Youtuber or blogger.
+The company works with micro and macro influencers who show off Sephora’s products on a range of skin tones and hair colors to reach diverse audiences on these channels.
+Nearly half of the beauty shoppers admit social media played a role in their purchase, making 20% of make-up buyers seek products they’ve seen on video tutorials, while 16% buy from brands that have collaborated with their favorite Youtuber or blogger.

 Beauty affects how people look, feel and express themselves, therefore it’s extremely personal.
 Makeup and skincare products go right on the consumer’s most visible area, their skin.
 That’s why customers in general find makeup and skincare reviews even more important than, for example, technical equipment review.
 Consequently, 90% of consumers read online reviews before buying a product and 88% of consumers rely on online reviews almost as much as personal recommendations.
 Online reviews should never be put aside because they can bring huge value for your business and give you a clearer understanding of what your customers expect from you.